Mohammed-Saleh-Ishaq/PY-API/README.md

 }

 --> Response Body (Success - 200 OK): The updated task object.
---Response (Error - 404 Not Found): If the task with the given ID does not exist.
+-->Response (Error - 404 Not Found): If the task with the given ID does not exist.

 4. DELETE /tasks/{task_id}